KurusuSilver11/Pokelightpink/3-Lore-Notes.md

 Alternative history; Due to the events of Light Pink, some things are different.

-* Some Beta Pokémon have began inhabiting some of the normal world.
+* Beta Pokémon began inhabiting some of the normal world, though it's still considered a new phenomenon.
-* Beta Johto was placed south of the real Johto/Kanto by True Arceus sometime after Light Pink, and has become a relatively popular tourist attraction.
+* As you may have read, Beta Johto was placed south of the real Johto/Kanto by True Arceus at the end of Light Pink, and has become a relatively popular tourist destination.
 However, tourists must be wary to not damage anything.
-Notably, the air feels the same, strange clouds surrounding the land.
+Notably, the atmosphere feels the same, with strange semitransparent fog surrounding the land seeming to preserve that.
+(That's not new to this game, it was just unmentioned in Light Pink)
-* Gym Leaders, among others, use some Beta Pokémon.
+* Gym Leaders, among others, might use Beta Pokémon.
-* Some people have a bit of an identity crisis over doppelgangers from Spaceworld, such as Jasmine, Falkner etc.
+* Some people had a bit of an identity crisis over doppelgangers from Spaceworld, such as Jasmine, Falkner etc, but for the most part have come to accept them.
-* Imposter Oak is now a licensed professor who is the head of the Beta Pokémon study.
+* Imposter Oak is now a licensed professor who is the head of the studies about Beta Pokémon, now officially called that for lack of a better term.
-* Faker Arceus, in its unpowered defeated state, was taken by Team Truth.
-* Team Rocket was disbanded by Team Beta Rocket sometime between the events of Light Pink and the sequel, OR Team Rocket and Team Beta Rocket are at war
+* Team Rocket and Team Beta Rocket (Didn't decide on a proper new name yet) are at war with each other.
+Team Beta Rocket is sometimes mistaken as the normal TR, and faces some trouble for it.
 * Pokémon Tower was not replaced with a Radio tower, and instead was built next to the town on Route 8.
-This is because some of the people who were in Johto2 felt disgusted at such an idea, so the original idea was scrapped.
+This is because some of the people who were in Johto2 felt disgusted at such an idea, so the original idea was eventually scrapped.
+However, they did build basement floors to expand it.
 * The Pokédex now naturally has the Beta Pokémon as a category.
-* The Archipelago disappeared after the events of Light Pink, for until someone else finds a map and ticket.
+* The Archipelago disappeared from public eye once again after the events of Light Pink, for until someone else finds a map and ticket.
-* Light (Player) disappeared into the Archipelago.
+* Light (Player) disappeared into the Archipelago with Pinkachu (returned to in-game me) and most of their Pokemon (B-Creation Trio and True Arceus went back to their duties, among others).
 * The Mount Silver battle is replaced with another character.
+(Either Blue or a new character, most likely)

 New villains:

 Team Truth

 Terrorists who are against the existence of the people from Johto2, and still worship the Fake Arceus.
-Their leader is Rann, a mentally ill man who was obsessed with Arceus and sees the True Arceus and its people as evil.
+Their leader is Rann, a mentally ill man who was obsessed with False Arceus and sees the True Arceus and its people as evil.

-They recovered the Faker and will attempt to banish the True Arceus once again and destroy all the people from the void.
-They often terrorize Beta Pokémon.
+False Arceus, in its unpowered defeated state, was taken by Team Truth.
+They often terrorize Beta Pokémon, and aim to erase them once again and bring False Arceus back to power.

 --

-Layout of the region (Demo; Some will be fixed in hack):
+Layout of SW 97 Johto Region (Demo; Some will be fixed in hack): (These were just notes I had written down when I looked through the demo in debug mode, still not finished doing that lol)

 * All gym buildings seem to be marked with a sign that says in English "LEAGUE".
 The first room seems to be a classroom, with stairs that lead to the actual gym room.
 The front map that looks like there'd be a warp is nonfunctional, but I assume the warp back is to the right of the right statue you spawned at.
 I know this is true in High Tech, and I assume other cities too.
 * Imposter Oak lives in New Tech with what I assume is his wife.
 * New Tech's pokemart is bugged, with a somewhat scrambled tileset.
+(Will likely be retained as a small gag in Light Pink and Sequel, less so in the latter)
 * Only Silent Hill and the route connecting it to Old Town have collision, NPC interaction scripts, battles and encounters.
 The rest has no collision data or NPC scripts, so you can walk through anything that isn't hardcoded (like cut trees and water) and the NPCs simply turn to face you without saying anything if you interact with them.
 * Some NPCs use the player's sprite.
 * The Starters, Hoothoot etc. do not evolve in the demo (although Caterpie/metapod still do), but that will be fixed in the hack.